William Woods Welcomes Incoming Students with Ivy Ceremony

-The Ivy Chain Ceremony around Senior Lake will begin at 5 p.m.
-Wednesday.
-A campus welcome barbeque for students and their families will be held immediately after the Ivy Ceremony.
+The Ivy Ceremony around Senior Lake at 5 p.m.
+Wednesday will follow a 3:30 p.m.
+“Resource Fair” in the main hallway and east lawn of the Academic Building.
+The campus welcome barbeque for students and their families will be held immediately after the Ivy Ceremony.

 The Ivy Ceremony marks the start of the students’ college life.
 When they graduate, the ivy will be cut during another ceremony, symbolizing separation from college and the beginning of a new life.
 The tradition is believed to have begun more than a hundred years ago when the Class of 1899 planted ivy on campus during a special graduation ceremony.

-Sessions during the week will provide information on academics, student employment and financial aid.
-Information on WWU’s unique LEAD (Leading, Educating, Achieving and Developing) program of student involvement will also be provided.
+An academic session on Saturday will allow students to learn more about academic life at WWU and how to be successful.
+Other sessions will provide information on student employment and financial aid.
+Information on WWU’s unique LEAD (Leading, Educating, Achieving and Developing) program of student involvement will be provided Sunday.

 There will be time for fun, too.
 Social activities are planned each day, including an ice cream social Wednesday night; a trip to Fulton Bowling Center Thursday night; Game Night (games, prizes and carnival food) Friday night, “Beat the Heat” movies Sunday afternoon and a comedian, Johnny Walker, Sunday evening.